-So, yeah, apparently physical features do play a huge role in what humans find attractive
+It's Official, There Are Specific Features People Are Attracted To

 Of the participants who were surveyed, the majority of both men and women found blue to be the most attractive eye color.
 In regard to eye colors other than blue, the study found that men preferred women who had green eyes over those with brown eyes.
 Women, however, gave a slight edge to men with brown eyes over those with green eyes.

-This may not come as much of a surprise to you, but men often check out a women's chest before they check out her face.
+This may not come as much of a surprise to you, but many men reported often check out a women’s chest before they check out her face.
+Boobs are just cool.
 Shocking, we know.
-In a Women's Health 2016 survey, more than 6,000 Men's Health Twitter followers were polled on which physical features they found most attractive, and, well, they love boobs.
+In a Women’s Health 2016 survey, more than 6,000 Men’s Health Twitter followers were polled on which physical features they found most attractive, and, well, they love boobs.

-If you've been doing crunches like crazy in hot pursuit of the elusive six-pack abs, take comfort knowing that your efforts aren't in vain.
 When FastLife.com polled over 1,000 men and women in 2014 about the physical traits they find most attractive in the opposite sex, the stomach ranked very high for both.

-Actually, it ranked as high as it could for women — a man's stomach was deemed the most attractive non-facial feature for women, receiving an average score of 3.17 on a five-point scale of importance.
-Ladies, don't toss out your exercise ball just yet.
-While a woman's derriere actually came in first for men on the list of non-facial features they find most attractive, it was followed closely by the stomach.
+Actually, it ranked as high as it could for women — a man’s stomach was deemed the most attractive non-facial feature for women, receiving an average score of 3.17 on a five-point scale of importance.
+Ladies, don’t toss out your exercise ball just yet.
+While a woman’s derriere actually came in first for men on the list of non-facial features they find most attractive, it was followed closely by the stomach.
+So cuddling up with a cute tummy is something everyone’s into.

 So there’s actually something to the cliched dating techniques of hair-tossing and running your hands through your hair.
 Who knew?
 When the PlentyOfFish Research team compiled data in 2014 from over 81,000 user profiles and nearly two million messages among those in the 25 to 35 age group, they found that the color of a man’s hair has a definite impact on whether or not he’ll get a message from females.